Buying a Piano? Selling A Piano? Renting

 |||||||||||||||

-a Chicagoland piano retailer.
-In this case, Biasco Piano Company was
+Chicagoland piano retailer.
+In this case, Biasco Piano Company was sued

-sued for committing consumer fraud in the form of grossly inflating
+for committing consumer fraud in the form of grossly inflating prices

-Biasco Piano Company prohibiting it from engaging in such activities.
+against Biasco Piano Company prohibiting it from engaging in such

-Thereafter, Biasco Piano Company sought protection under the United
+activities.
+Thereafter, Biasco Piano Company sought protection under

-States Bankruptcy Code, but it has yet to return consumer deposits estimated
+the United States Bankruptcy Code, but it has yet to return consumer

-at over $300,000 for the purchase of pianos and related equipment which
+deposits estimated at over $300,000 for the purchase of pianos and

-news group) who participated in this important litigation which has
+dubbed by a news group) who participated in this important litigation

-resulted in a ruling that should serve as a strong precedent to protect
+which has resulted in a ruling that should serve as a strong precedent

-you from becoming a victim of false advertising and to make your overall
+to protect you from becoming a victim of false advertising and to make

-piano purchasing experience a far more truthful and enjoyable process.
+your overall piano purchasing experience a far more truthful and

 |